kernelsauce/turbo/doc/iostream.rst

 	Reads all data from the socket until it is closed.
-	If a streaming_callback argument is given, it will be called with chunks of data as they become available, and the argument to the final call to callback will be empty.
+	If a streaming_callback argument is given, it will be called with chunks of data as they become available, and the argument to the final call to callback will contain the final chunk.
 	This method respects the max_buffer_size set in the IOStream object.

 	:param callback: Function to call when connection has been closed.